Switch Hitter: Production

 Ed Begley, Jr. (pictured) and Will Arnett had an unscripted moment in "Switch Hitter".

 "Switch Hitter" was directed by Paul Feig.
 It was written as a teleplay by supervising producer Barbie Adler, adapted from a story by Courtney Lilly.
 It was Adler's fourth writing credit for the series.
 It was the seventh episode of the ordered season to be filmed.

-During Stan and Gob's hugging scene, an unscripted moment where one of Stan's glued-on eyebrows stuck to Gob's wardrobe occurred.
-Arnett and Ed had to act professional and finish the take as directed, but both started laughing immediately after filming ending.
+During Stan and Gob's hugging scene, an unscripted moment occurred where one of Stan's glued-on eyebrows stuck to Gob's wardrobe.
+Arnett and Ed had to act professionally and finish the take as directed, but both started laughing immediately after the filming ended.
 The episode marks the beginning of the long-running storyline about Maeby becoming a movie executive.
-Craig Robinson, before he became popular with his role on The Office, made a minor guest appearance in the episode as a studio security guard.
+Craig Robinson, before he became popular with his role on The Office, made a minor guest appearance in the episode as a studio security guard, which was one of his earliest roles as an actor.
 During Maeby's first visit to Tantamount Studios, a poster can be seen for the fictional film "Homeless Dad", which was produced in a previous episode and is referenced in other subsequent episodes.
+Jason Tinero, who portrayed young Buster, was confused when he was told to shoot a fake magazine cover opposite Jessica Walter, particularly because of the sailor outfit he was forced to wear.
+However, once he saw Walter, he realized the humor in the photoshoot.
+It wasn't until Tinero watched the episode that he fully understood the joke.

 "Switch Hitter" was first released on home video in the United States on October 11, 2005, in the Complete Second Season DVD box set.
-In 2013, a soundtrack compiling every song from the first four seasons of the series entitled "At Long Last...Music and Songs From Arrested Development" was released, including the song "Temocil" from the episode; the song was performed by Cross, de Rossi and Danielle Cipolla.
+In 2013, a soundtrack compiling every song from the first four seasons of the series entitled "At Long Last...Music and Songs From Arrested Development" was released, including the song "Temocil" from the episode; the song was performed by Cross, de Rossi, and Danielle Cipolla.